hieuvp/learning-python/learn-the-basics/loops/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-There are two types of loops in Python, for and while.

 ## `for`

 For loops iterate over a given sequence.